datagnss/datagnss.github.io/gnss/rtk_receiver/NANO/nano-rtk-receiver-esp32.md

 How to identify V3.2 and V3.5, please refer to [this guide](../find-v32-and-v35/).

+### 2.2 Supported software

+#### SW Maps

+[SW Maps](https://aviyaantech.com/swmaps/) is a free GIS and mobile mapping app for collecting, presenting and sharing geographic information. tiles, KML files, shapefiles and more!

+#### QField

+[QField](https://qfield.org/) is the leading professional fieldwork app used in enterprise settings for efficient geospatial data collection and management.
+As a Digital Public Good, QField not only excels in professional applications but also contributes significantly to advancing at least six of the United Nations Sustainable Development Goals (SDGs) , promoting a more sustainable and equitable future.

+#### ROLAVICAM

+[ROLAVICam](https://www.rolavisurveyor.com/en/software.html) enables mobile capture for photogrammetry, videogrammetry, and field evidence documentation, helping teams record project conditions directly on site.

 ## 3. Quick Start

 <!-- How to Quickly Use NANO RTK Device for RTK Survey -->